keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

-You can run multiple executables sequentially either by using the `inline` syntax for a pre-defined container image or by creating your own image and running it in the Keptn `custom-runtime` runner.
+You can run multiple executables sequentially either by using the `inline` syntax for a pre-defined container image or by creating your own image and running it in the Keptn `container-runtime` runner.
 See
 [Executing sequential tasks](../implementing/tasks/#executing-sequential-tasks)
 for more information.